Predictive Modeling of Flexible EHD Pumps using Kolmogorov-Arnold Networks: Conclusion

 \section{Conclusion}

 In this study, we explored the predictive performance of the KAN in forecasting the pressure and flow rate of flexible EHD pumps.
-The KAN replaces fixed activation functions with learnable spline-based activation functions, enabling it to approximate complex nonlinear functions more effectively than traditional models.
-This network demonstrated superior predictive accuracy in pressure predictions compared to other models.
 For pressure prediction, KAN achieved a MSE of 12.186, while in flow rate prediction, KAN obtained an MSE of 0.012.
-These results showcased KAN's exceptional ability to capture the intricate nonlinear relationships between input parameters and output performance metrics.
-Moreover, the interpretability of KAN through symbolic formula extraction provides valuable insights into the relationships between input features and output variables.
+The interpretability of KAN through symbolic formula extraction provides valuable insights into the relationships between input features and output variables.
 The symbolic formulas reveal the significant nonlinear influence of parameters of voltage, apex angle, and electrode gap on the pressure and flow rate of EHD pumps.
-Such interpretability makes KAN a valuable tool not only for accurate predictions but also for guiding design and optimization in electrohydrodynamic pumping.